A Step-By-Step Guide to Making a Stovetop Espresso

 The Different Parts of a Moka Pot

-• The filter basket that holds the ground coffee, some people call it funnel.
-The filter basket gets inserted into the boiler.
+• The filter basket, sometimes called the funnel, holds the ground coffee and is inserted into the boiler.

-In fact there are a couple more smaller pieces such as the filter plate and the rubber gasket.
+• Additional smaller parts include the filter plate and the rubber gasket.

 How To Make Stove Top Espresso – Brewing Method